dmddjack/AIST1110_Project/README.md

   - [ ] Two moving sound effects
   - [ ] Explosion sound effects
   - [ ] Background music
-- [ ] Design a better algorithm for the enemies' movement
 - [ ] Handle situations when different enemies touch one another\
   ***The current handling method is to kill both enemies.
 It would be better to reverse their directions.***
 - [ ] Determine whether to use a normal observation space or a normalized observation space